auth0/docs/articles/client-auth/legacy/index.md

 ---
 classes: topic-page
-title: Client Authentication
+title: Application Authentication
-description: Introduction to the various client authentication flows.
+description: Introduction to the various application authentication flows.
 ---

-# Client Authentication
+# Application Authentication

 Auth0 uses the OAuth 2.0 protocol for authentication and authorization.
 We support common OAuth 2.0 scenarios for Mobile Applications, Desktop Applications, Server-side web applications or Client-side Web Applications.

 You can get more details on implementing these flows by following one of the following links:

 <%= include('../../_includes/_topic-links', { links: [
-  'client-auth/legacy/mobile-desktop',
+  'application-auth/legacy/mobile-desktop',
-  'client-auth/legacy/server-side-web',
+  'application-auth/legacy/server-side-web',
-  'client-auth/legacy/client-side-web'
+  'application-auth/legacy/application-side-web'
 ] }) %>